docstomarkdown/docstomarkdown.github.io/src/content/post/combine-multiple-word-documents-into-one.md

 showToc: true
 title: How to Combine Multiple Word Documents into One
 slug: combine-multiple-word-documents-into-one
-excerpt: "Learn how to combine multiple Word Documents into one and export as PDF"
+excerpt: "Learn how to combine multiple Word Documents into one, keep formatting and export as PDF"
 type: post
 image: https://www.docstomarkdown.pro/open-graph-combine-multiple-word-docs-into-one.png
 ---